 A rabid travel lover, Emma has experience with all kinds of cultures of the world, and loves to see and try new things.
-She studied for a term in England, at Queen Mary, University of London, and while she was there she also took a tour of several European countries.
-From Greece to Canada, from Israel to Peru, Emma has traveled extensively, and has become somewhat of an expert at moving around and trying everything new that she can.
+From Greece to Canada, from Israel to Peru, Emma has traveled extensively, and has become somewhat of an expert at moving around and eating everything new that she can.
 Currently she’s still amazed by the beauty of the southwestern United States, but she’s hoping to explore a new international destination soon.

 TMI Hollywood may be on break for the summer now, but in addition to the work that she is creating with Hot and Funny, Emma is looking forward to shooting Alexander Roman’s new short film, “The Black Market” in San Francisco later this month.